 Performance: Obtained a listing of employees authorized to sign checks.
+Exceptions: There were no exceptions noted.

 C. For each location selected under procedure #5A above, obtain the District's non-payroll disbursement transaction population (excluding cards and travel reimbursements) and obtain management's representation that the population is complete.
 Randomly select 5 disbursements for each location, obtain supporting documentation for each transaction and: